r00txtr/L34rn-D3V0PS/article-creation/7. DevOps Fundamental Monitoring and Logging/1. Prometheus/lab4-Setting-Up-Docker-Exposing-Metrics-and-Monitoring-with-Prometheus.md

-# Lab 4: Setting Up Docker and Monitoring with Prometheus
+# Lab 4: Setting Up Docker, Exposing metrics from docker containers, and Monitoring with Prometheus

 In this lab, you will learn how to install Docker, expose its metrics, set up a MySQL container, and integrate Docker and MySQL metrics into Prometheus for monitoring.
 This guide is designed for beginners, with detailed explanations and examples provided to ensure clarity.